That’s the question I posed to Terry.

 Then I asked him if he really was willing to look at something else…something that would require an investment of his time and money-like becoming the owner of a franchise business.

-Terry agreed to read a few articles about owning a franchise, and he told me that he would signup for the franchise course.
-I followed up with him a few days later to discuss the results of his quiz, and to talk to him about the franchise ownership consultations I offer.
+Terry agreed to read a few articles about owning a franchise and that he would take the franchise quiz.
+I followed up with him a few days later to discuss the results of his quiz, and to talk to him about the franchise ownership consultations I offer that would help him a lot if he started to get serious about becoming his own boss.

 In Part 2, I share the results of his quiz with him, and we start discussing franchise opportunities.